Skip to Main Content Skip to Footer Content

 • Gloves

-A clogged toilet can sometimes mean that the bowl is on the brink of overflowing.
-As you’ll be needing to add more water, you’ll first need to remove some.
+A clogged toilet can sometimes mean that the bowl is already on the brink of overflowing.
+Since you’re about to add more water, you’ll first need to remove some.
+Using a disposable container, remove enough water so that you’ll have space to add a gallon or so more.

-Unclogging Method #3: How to Unclog a Toilet with Baking Soda and Vinegar
+Method #3: How to Unblock a Badly Blocked Toilet with Baking Soda and Vinegar

 • 1 cup of baking soda